racenis/tram-sdk/README.md

 - Make Raycast that returns multiple points

 ### New features that would be nice to have, but are not very important
-- Animation state machine component for ControllerComponents
-	- Would have the same or similar API as ControllerComponent
-	- Would allow setting transitions between animations in the form of:
-		- State/from
-		- State/to
-		- Fade-out rate
-		- Fade-in rate
-	- Or something like that
 - Input recording and playback
 - AudioComponents can play more than 128 sounds at the same time
 - Split animation into animation and StreamableAnimation